 The Canada Warbler is also at high risk for colliding with buildings during migration.

 What’s Being Done

-- Make windows visible to migrating birds.
-This can be done with solar blinds or taut netting during the day – options which won’t obstruct your view!
-At night, turn off building lights that attract birds, or close blinds and drapes so the light does not escape.
-Visit our Save Bird Lives webpages for more information on reducing window collisions.
+- Make Windows Bird-Friendly: This can be done with solar blinds or taut netting during the day.
+At night, turn off building lights that attract birds, or close blinds and drapes.
+Visit our page Cats and Collisions: Windows for more information on reducing window collisions.

-- Support and work with groups like FLAP Canada, or Safe wings in Ottawa, if you want to address the window collision issue at the municipal level.
+- Help Out: Support or work with groups like FLAP Canada, or Safe Wings in Ottawa

 - Learn: Stay informed about endangered species by signing up for Nature Canada’s monthly e-newsletter.

 - Take Part: Join local naturalist or birding groups.
 Participate in Citizen Science projects.